-I could tell that we were getting closer to the produce aisle
+I could tell that we were getting closer to the produce

 As fresh peach and apple fragrances greeted my nose.